Ron Curl: College career

-Pro career
+Professional career

-Curl was drafted in the 12th round of the 1972 NFL Draft by the Pittsburgh Steelers, but failed to make the team.
-He played two seasons (1973 and 1974) as an offensive guard for the CFL's Toronto Argonauts and then two seasons back on defense in the World Football League for the Birmingham Americans and Chicago Winds.
+Curl was selected in the 12th round of the 1972 NFL draft by the Pittsburgh Steelers, but failed to make the team.
+He played two seasons (1973 and 1974) as an offensive guard for the CFL's Toronto Argonauts and then two seasons back on defense in the WFL for the Birmingham Americans and Chicago Winds.

 Personal life and death

 Following his football career, Curl worked at Rouge Steel, working his way up to foreman.

 Curl died on April 29, 2025, at the age of 75.